 Suspension #13

-Exploring our desire to alter a space with a minimal use of material, we employed a proprietary computational technique to yield the effect of ghostly three dimensional volumes hovering in the entryway.
+Employing a proprietary computational technique with a minimal use of material, this installation yields the effect of ghostly three-dimensional volumes hovering in the entryway.

 Light Pillar